GoogleCloudPlatform/gcsfuse/docs/semantics.md

 reads of the same inode by processes local to the machine using the same file system.
-After a successful `fsync` or a successful `close`, the contents of the inode are guaranteed to have been written to the GCS object with the matching name if the object's generation number still matches the source generation number of the inode.
-(It may not if there have been modifications from another actor in the meantime.)
+After a successful `fsync` or a successful `close`, the contents of the inode are guaranteed to have been written to the GCS object with the matching name if the object's generation and meta-generation numbers still matched the source generation of the inode.
+(They may not have if there had been modifications from another actor in the meantime.)
 There are no guarantees about whether local modifications are reflected in GCS after writing but before syncing or closing.

 Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, and can be updated in usual the usual way using `utimes(2)` or `futimens(2)`.
 When